edbzn/edbzn.github.io/content/blog/understanding-nx-affected-graph-vs-cache-hits/index.md

 <Note> Projects `B` and `C` are affected because they depend on `A`, which was changed.</Note>

-## Nx Computation Caching and Cache Hits: Reusing Previous Results
+## Nx Cache Hits: Reusing Previous Results

 Nx also ensures that when a task is required, you don't redo work unnecessarily.
 This is thanks to **computation caching**.